Courses for M.S.Ed. School Supervision, Single Subject

 Principal provisions in school law affecting teachers, principals, and superintendents; constitutional, statutory, ruling case and common law bases for public education interpretations; legal procedures with emphasis on Pennsylvania school law.

-Orientation to School Leadership
+Orientation to Educational Leadership & Practice for Improvement

 This course provides an orientation to the structure and processes of administration and supervision leadership and to the program requirements.
 Solving real problems experienced by practicing leaders is a major part of this course and will help to inform candidates of what the job entails as well as giving them practical strategies for dealing with school based problems.